How to Live's Annual Gift Guide!

 Guys.
 I’m not joking.
 If you love black licorice and you love chocolate, well—you’re going to love me.

 My sister-in-law is South African, and she brings these back.
-I CANNOT STAND HOW GOOD THESE ARE.
+I CANNOT STAND HOW GOOD THESE ARE (discover and order them after the jump).

 Already a paying subscriber?
 Sign In.